Kitware/gobig/doc/mongodb.md

 #### Notes

-  - Each entry in `shards` represents a subset of the shards participating in the cluster, the union of which serve as the total set of all shards.
+  - Each entry in `shards` represents a subset of the shards participating in the cluster, the unions of which serve as the total set of all shards.

-      - If an entry is a string, its value must be that of an ansible group in the current play.
+      - If an entry is a string, its value must be that of an ansible group in the current playbook.
 It is then taken to represent a set of hosts, which are the members of the given group, each running a non-replicated mongodb service to be used as a shard.
 Note that the semantics for the shard entry's value in this case differ from that of the `mongodb_sharding_config` variable in that each host in the given ansible group is added to the cluster's shards, as opposed to only the first host being used for the sharding cluster's config database.
       - If an entry is a mapping, it must map values to the `rs` and `group` keys.
 It is then taken to represent a replicated mongodb server participating in the replica set identified by `rs` and whose